kfoerderer/ANN-Encoded-Abstract-Flexibility/README.md

 # ANN-Encoded-Abstract-Flexibility
 The repository for neural models from paper: "tbd"

+Please note that you need [Git LFS](https://git-lfs.github.com/) to download the dataset during cloning.

 ## Contents

 * [neuralnets](neuralnets): the neural network definitions for each usage patterns.
 There is a run script in each directory.